ClearBlade/dropbox-integration/Readme.md

 To test call `FetchDropboxAsset` with relevant parameters as an Authenticated User.

 ##Assets

 ### Code Services

 * `FetchDropboxAsset` - Fetch the contents of an access-controlled Dropbox Resource

+### Code Libraries

+* `DropboxLib` - This library provides a method to get file contents from Dropbox using a filename.
+It internally uses a collection to get dropbox url for corresponding filename.
+***Note***: User needs to add a new file, url entry in the collections before trying to access it.

 ### Collections